Exxon Is On Trial, Accused Of Misleading Investors About Risks Of Climate Change

 "Instead of managing those risks in the manner it represented to investors," it says, "Exxon employed internal practices that were inconsistent with its representations, were undisclosed to investors, and exposed the company to greater risk from climate change regulation than investors were led to believe."

-The lawsuit claims that had the effect of making Exxon's assets appear more secure than they really were, which in turn affected its share price and defrauded investors.
+The lawsuit claims that this had the effect of making Exxon's assets appear more secure than they really were, which in turn affected its share price and defrauded investors.

 That would be a violation of a New York statute known as the Martin Act, which grants the state's attorney general the authority to pursue investigations and actions against those it suspects of securities fraud.
-It's the same law that has been used by previous Attorneys General in the state to bring charges against big financial firms.
+It's the same law that has been used by previous attorneys general in the state to bring charges against big financial firms.

-"There's not a general law, for better or worse, against lying in general, but there is a law against lying to shareholders," says Michael Gerrard, professor at Columbia Law School and director of the Sabin Center for Climate Change Law.
+"There's not a general law, for better or worse, against lying in general, but there is a law against lying to shareholders," says Michael Gerrard, a professor at Columbia Law School and director of the Sabin Center for Climate Change Law.

-He says one focus in the case will be Exxon's investment in the carbon-intensive Canadian oil sands, a project some investors worried won't make financial sense under tougher climate regulations.
+He says one focus in the case will be Exxon's investment in the carbon-intensive Canadian oil sands, a project that some investors worried won't make financial sense under tougher climate regulations.

 While the details get a little wonky, the case could have big consequences.

 "This is the first case on alleged securities fraud about climate change ever to go to trial," Gerrard says.
-"Many others have tried to bring such cases but this is the first one that has gotten this far."
+"Many others have tried to bring such cases, but this is the first one that has gotten this far."

 He notes that Exxon fought for years to prevent the case from reaching trial.